Contrasting Pactiv Evergreen (NASDAQ:PTVE) and Reynolds Consumer Products (NASDAQ:REYN)

 |N/A

-This is a summary of current ratings and recommmendations for Reynolds Consumer Products and Pactiv Evergreen, as reported by MarketBeat.com.
+This is a summary of recent ratings and price targets for Pactiv Evergreen and Reynolds Consumer Products, as reported by MarketBeat.

 |Sell Ratings